 KP’s Pick: New England

 St. Louis Rams at Tampa Bay Buccaneers (-3.5)

 Tampa Bay’s defense is where you should look when analyzing a game that involves the Bucs.
 Tampa Bay is first against the run (83.3 ypg), but last against the pass, allowing 311 yards per game through the air.
 Drew Brees took advantage of that pass defense, but this week, Sam Bradford doesn’t have nearly as many weapons.
 The Rams often look to Steven Jackson to provide a spark and with how solid the Bucs are against the run, this will be a tall task.
 Worse, Jackson hasn’t practiced this week due to an illness.
 In the trenches, St. Louis has the fourth most sacks (41), while Tampa Bay has allowed the third fewest (21).
 St. Louis is ranked in the top ten in passing yards allowed, but Tampa Bay is balanced on offense, mixing in rookie Doug Martin, along with Josh Freeman, Vincent Jackson and Mike Williams.
 Tampa Bay has lost four straight and was embarrassed by the Saints last week, and considering that, I would normally take the underdog Rams in a 3½-point spread.
 However, I like the Bucs at home, considering how the defense will line up against the Rams’ strengths.
-Tampa Bay covers.
+Tampa Bay covers in NFL Week 16.

 KP’s Pick: Tampa Bay